ayyjohn/ayyjohn.github.io/_posts/2021-01-11-herbie-for-roty.markdown

 ![iframe](/assets/herbie_roty/iframe.png)

 And it worked!
+Or, at least, it tried to run and immediately threw a ton of syntax errors.
+Turns out Tampermonkey only supports ES5.

-After migrating to ES5 (because that's all Tampermonkey supports), and using more helper functions to help with scoping (because now I don't have fat arrow functions) I came up with the following.
+After migrating to ES5 and using more helper functions to help with scoping (because now I don't have fat arrow functions) I came up with the following.

 {% highlight javascript %}
 // ==UserScript==